threeday0905/xtpl2/README.md

 ---

-actually xtpl is very good. this module just for neat freak, like me : ).
+actually xtpl is a awesome module. this module just for neat freak user, like me : ).